dotnet-websharper/docs/v4.x/fsharp/ui.md

 </div>
 ```

 Some HTML tags, such as `option`, collide with standard library names and are therefore only located in the [`Tags`](/api/v4.1/WebSharper.UI.Html.Tags) submodule.
+Deprecated tags, such as `font`, are also located there.

 ```fsharp
 let myDropdown =